The client: An automotive industry supplier in Hungary

-Besides the automotive industry, their product is used by several branches of industry from railways to the building services, engineering, healthcare and IT.
+Besides the automotive industry, their product is used by several branches of industry from railways to building services, engineering, healthcare and IT.
 In the automotive industry, the products are used in 18 different areas, for example in onboard computers and car seats.
 One of their important clients is Mercedes.

 The plant is under German ownership and currently has some 400 employees.

 Our partner was seeking a comprehensive solution comprising multiple fields to make real time production data easily available in the manufacturing and administration areas of the plant.

 The aim was to replace the existing paper-based, frequently highly subjective data collection that resulted in imprecise numbers.
 This made both precise planning and precise inventory tracking difficult.
 Moreover, imprecise figures resulted in less effective machine utilization.